 If you'd like to visit at another time, please get in touch with Laura Jeffrey, Outreach Officer email@example.com

-If you missed our June open day this year, why not look at the films below?
+If you missed our June open day last year, why not look at the films below?

 Past events and resources